 Where available, we’ve pre-entered indicative pricing details (which are for a fully installed system, including inverter where applicable).
 If we do have a figure, it will automatically appear in the last row when you select the product. where we don’t have this figure, you’ll see the text ‘<–Enter price details’.
 If you enter the out-of-pocket cost into the ‘Indicative installed system price’ column, the tool will automatically calculate the levelised cost of storage for you.

-How to use the Battery Product Lifespan Comparison Tool
+Battery Product Lifespan Comparison Tool

 - Select up to five products from the first column (click the arrow to bring up a pull-down menu).
 Information will automatically appear in the rest of the columns, such as what type of product it is, plus capacity, throughput & value details (where available).